 Milk

-Read the ingredients list and avoid any kinds of milk that have phosphate additives.
-Potassium additives are quite common in milk as well, which may need to be avoided if you are on a low potassium diet.
+Potassium additives are quite common in milk as well.
+These may need to be avoided if you are on a low potassium diet.

 Read more about the different kidney-friendly milk options here.